kkxiong/Audio-Processing-Practice/README.md

-# hello_world
+# This is a project for github practice.
-first github repository
-and it's updated a little.
+first github repository and it's updated a little.